 The form requires details of essential work activity on a rolling 7 day schedule.
 All requirements of fatigue regulations still apply.
 Drivers must not drive while impaired by fatigue and must continue to comply with work and rest requirements.

-More information on the scheme and the application form can be found on at VIC Permitted worker scheme.
+More information on the scheme and the application form can be found at VIC Permitted worker scheme.

 I have a work diary – how should I complete the Worker Permit?